Consensys/constellation/README.md

     # Optional IP whitelist for the external API.
 If unspecified/empty,
     # connections from all sources will be allowed (but the private API remains
     # accessible only via the IPC socket below.)
+To allow connections from
+    # localhost when a whitelist is defined, e.g. when running multiple
+    # Constellation nodes on the same machine, add "127.0.0.1" and "::1" to
+    # this list.
     ipWhitelist = ["10.0.0.1", "2001:0db8:85a3:0000:0000:8a2e:0370:7334"]

     # Socket file to use for IPC